brandisher/openshift-probes-workshop/README.md

-# Openshift Liveness/Readiness Probes Workshop
+# Openshift Probes Self-Led Workshop
-The intent of this workshop is to provide a hands-on look into OpenShift liveness/readiness probes.
-It's laid out in a Q&A format that users can follow in order or jump around to specific questions like one would with reference material.
+The intent of this workshop is to provide a hands-on look into OpenShift/Kubernetes probes.

-# Workshop Logistics
 ## Prerequisites
 * You have an OpenShift cluster with access to Github.
 * You have a namespace to create the sandbox in.
 * You have the OpenShift Client (`oc`) and `jq` installed.

+### Workarounds
+* If you do not have access to Github from your OpenShift cluster, then clone the repository locally and push it to your own registry.
+You'll need to adjust the sandbox creation command to point to your mirrored repository.

-## Creating the Sandbox
+### Create the Sandbox
 While logged into an OpenShift cluster, run `oc new-app python~https://github.com/brandisher/openshift-probes-sandbox.git`.

-## Deleting the Sandbox
+### Delete the Sandbox
 Run `oc delete all -l app=openshift-probes-sandbox` to delete all of the resources created for this specific app.
+This can be done as a reset between testing each scenario or at the end of testing all of the scenarios as a clean up step.

-# Workshop
+# Start

-## How do I create the sandbox?
-1. Login to your OpenShift cluster: `oc login`
-2. Switch to the project that you want to create the sandbox in: `oc project [project name]`
-3. Create the app with `oc new-app python~https://github.com/brandisher/openshift-probes-sandbox.git`

-### Workarounds
-* If you do not have access to Github from your OpenShift cluster, then clone the repository locally and push it to your own registry.

 ## What does a successful readiness probe look like?
 First, let's start by creating a successful readiness probe.